Description

 , it means that the GameObject

-is the primary object in a networked hierarchy, responsible for managing network synchronization and communication for its children.
+is the primary object in a networked hierarchy, responsible for managing network synchronization and communication.

 Usage